CodiumTeam/node-express-introduction/node-synchronous/README.md

 ## Goal
 - Start to playing with node
-- Familiarize with some usefull libraries
+- Familiarize with some useful libraries

 ## Mini katas